wix-incubator/react-tdd-workshop/README.md

 3. Write a browser test for marking next user in special color (show 'X' and 'O' users and mark next user in special color).
 4. Write a component test for displaying number of wins next to each user.

-~Bonus:~

-* Add a server for game winning counter persistance:
+Bonus1: Add a server for game winning counter persistance

   1. Write a browser test:

       a.
 Win a game.